coolbutuseless/mp4encoder/README.md

   - A major take-away from this blog post is that it is possible to produce H264s *without* doing any compression!
-  - This means that after color conversion (RGB to YCbCr) the raw pixel data is written to file without and compression or predictive coding.
+  - This means that after color conversion (RGB to YCbCr) the raw pixel data is written to file without any compression or predictive coding.
 - ISO 14496-10 Advanced Video Codec
 - ISO 14496-12 ISO Base Media Format